yogurt-foundation/yogurt-css-documentation/docs/transitions/transition-duration.md

 ## Transition Duration

-Utilities for controlling the duration of CSS transitions
+Utilities for manipulating the duration of CSS transitions

 ### Usage